JJacobsen441/www.e-bazar.dk/README.md

 using Linq to entities and eager loading for EF queries

-return (real) DTOs instead of Business Objects to front-end
+return DTOs instead of Business Objects to front-end

 todo: